 Interest in another entity

 Interest in another entity is defined for the purpose of IFRS 12 as contractual or non-contractual involvement that exposes an entity to variability of returns from the performance of the other entity.
-It can be evidenced by holding of equity or debt instruments, but also liquidity support, credit enhancement and guarantees (IFRS 12.Appendix A).
+Interest can be evidenced by holding of equity or debt instruments, but also liquidity support, credit enhancement and guarantees (IFRS 12.Appendix A).

 See paragraphs IFRS 12.B7-B9 for more discussion on interest in another entity (including examples).